Piercel2022/codecraft/content/posts/my-first-post.md

 4. Simplicity: Java was designed to be easier to learn than C++ while maintaining much of its power and functionality.
 5. Multi-threading: Built-in support for concurrent programming allows developers to create efficient applications that can perform multiple tasks simultaneously.

+## The Java Ecosystem
+What makes Java truly remarkable is not just the language itself but the extensive ecosystem that surrounds it:

 Visit the [Hugo](https://gohugo.io) website!